rabbitmq/rabbitmq-website/docs/federation-reference.md

         If set to <code>on-publish</code>, messages are acknowledged to the upstream broker after they have been published downstream.
-This handles network errors without losing messages, but may lose messages in the event of broker failures.
+This may lose messages in the event of network or broker failures.

         If set to <code>no-ack</code>, message acknowledgements are not